percona/portal-doc/docs/registration-login.md

 To manage your account:

-1. Sign in to your Percona Account and click your user icon on the right hand-side of the screen.
+1. Sign in to your Percona Account and click your user icon on the right-hand-side of the screen.
-2. Choose **Profile > Edit Profile**.
+2. In the **My Profile** section, click **Edit profile**.
 This displays the **Account** page where you can update your account information and set up two-factor authentication (2FA).

 ### Set up two-factor authentication
 Two-factor authentication significantly increases the security of your Percona Account.

 After enabling 2FA, signing into your account will require both your password and access to a trusted device via one or more of the following authenticators: